Photo © Toyota Motor Corporation

 - If Lean is so good, why is it so hard to implement?
 Why is the failure rate so high?

 - Did Toyota look thin because they stood next to fat competitors in the auto industry?
-Apple makes more profit on
+Apple makes more profit on < ¼ of the sales of Toyota.
+Doesn’t that make Apple about 4X more efficient in value creation?

 - Jet fighters are inherently unstable and that allows them to be more agile.
 If we standardize too much or only incrementally improve, won’t that make us less agile to rapidly changing markets?